uwdub/web-dub/_people/faculty/demiris-george.md

 ################################################################################
 positions:
 - title: Professor
-  affiliation: Biomedical and Health Informatics
+  affiliation: Biomedical & Health Informatics
 - title: Professor
-  affiliation: School of Nursing
+  affiliation: Nursing

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.